-Inbank has issued loans also to corporates which are primarily hedged with various collaterals.
+Inbank has issued loans also to corporates.
 The Credit Committee makes decisions regarding issuance of loans to corporates on an individual basis.
 For making the credit decision, thorough analysis of the financial strength of a counterparty, collaterals available and profitability calculations is performed.
 Table 10 shows Inbank's overdue portfolio for corporates.